Braves vs. Brewers Player Props Betting Odds

 Olson Stats

-- Olson has picked up at least one hit in two straight games.
-In his last five games he is hitting .176 with a double and three walks.
+- Olson heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is batting .222 with a home run, two walks and two RBI.

 Olson Recent Games